When an email campaign underperforms, the hardest part isn’t fixing it — it’s knowing what actually went wrong.

 Click-to-open rate (CTOR) isolates content performance.

-It answers: Once someone opened the email, did it persuade them?
+Once someone opened the email, did it persuade them?

 - High opens + low CTOR → content mismatch